asharafulahmed/Calculator/README.md

 # Calculator App

-A desktop calculator application built with Python, PySide6, and Qt Designer.
+A desktop calculator application built with Python, PySide6, JSON, and Qt Designer.
 The application provides a clean and user-friendly interface for performing basic mathematical calculations.

 # Features
 - Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division